FACG6/Yummy/README.md

 ## User Story

-* The user want to search for a job name and description.
+* The user want to see our menu and insert his favoiruite meal
 * The user wants to know if there are any problems or error such as noresults found, not found page, server internal error and empty input.

 ## Architecture